VOTE YES on 1A

 Protecting Our Outdoor Spaces is the Easiest Way to Maintain Our Quality of Life

-Voting YES on 1A will protect YOUR parks, trails, open space, historic preservation, and conservation in Douglas County for the next 15 years WITHOUT RAISING TAXES!
+Voting YES will provide approximately $300M to YOU over the next 15 years for YOUR parks, trails, open space, historic preservation, and conservation in Douglas County WITHOUT RAISING TAXES!

 YOU HAVE BENEFITED FROM THIS